Language: The official language is Spanish. However, many Panamanians speak both Spanish and English.

 Entry requirements for Irish nationals: Irish citizens require a passport valid for three months beyond arrival date.
 A visa is not required for touristic stays of up to 180 days.

-Passport/Visa Note: Travellers to Panama require a passport valid for at least three months after arrival, return or onward tickets, all necessary documents for next destination and funds of USD 500 per person for the duration of their stay.
+Passport/Visa Note: Travellers to Panama require a passport valid for at least three months from arrival, return or onward tickets, all necessary documents for next destination and funds of USD 500 per person for the duration of their stay.
 Visas are generally not required as many nationalities are allowed entry for a maximum of 180 days.
-Be aware that it can take as long as 30 days to obtain a visa, if it is required.
-Panamanian entry requirements change frequently so it is wise to check with your nearest embassy or consulate before travelling to Panama.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+Panamanian entry requirements change frequently so it is wise for travellers to check with their nearest embassy or consulate before travelling to Panama.
+It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health: Malaria is a concern in parts of Panama and travellers are advised to take malaria medication if visiting provinces east of the Panama Canal.
 Vaccinations are recommended for hepatitis A, hepatitis B and typhoid and travellers should be up to date on vaccinations for MMR (measles, mumps, rubella) and tetanus-diphtheria.
 Yellow fever vaccinations are required for travellers arriving from infected areas and are recommended for visits to areas of mainland Panama east of the Canal Zone.
-Tap water should not be drunk in Panama unless it has been boiled, filtered or chemically disinfected, and caution should be exercised with street food.
-Medical facilities are good in Panama City, but very limited outside of the capital.
+Travellers should avoid tap water in Panama unless it has been boiled, filtered or chemically disinfected, and exercise caution with street food.
+Medical facilities are good in Panama City but very limited outside of the capital.
 Comprehensive medical insurance is recommended and all required medication should be taken along, in its original packaging, accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.

 Tipping: Although a 10 percent service charge is added to most hotel bills, individual staff appreciate a gratuity appropriate to services rendered.
 Restaurant waiters expect a tip of 10 to 15 percent if a service charge is not included.
 Taxi drivers do not expect tips but fares are often rounded up.

 Safety Information: Most visits to Panama are trouble-free.
 Visitors should, however, be aware that there is a risk of street crime in Panama City and it is unwise to carry large sums of cash or valuables in public.
 Visitors should be vigilant using ATM cash machines in public places and beware of pickpockets and muggers in the main city shopping and tourist areas.
 There have been incidents of assault involving taxi drivers and armed hold-ups in restaurants.
-Use only registered taxi companies and phone for a cab rather than hailing one in the street.
-Do not allow the taxi to pick up additional passengers and do not share a taxi with unknown passengers.
-Burglaries have recently been committed by organised gangs who use ruses to gain entry to properties, so be cautious.
-Travel to Darien province only by air with an organized group to recognised tourist destinations protected by the Panamanian police.
-Travellers are advised to avoid the border area with Colombia, as this is particularly dangerous.
-Avoid political demonstrations in Panama City, usually centred on Panama University and the main road known as the Transisthmica.
+Travellers should use only registered taxi companies and phone for a cab rather than hailing one in the street.
+They should not allow the taxi to pick up additional passengers and it's best not to share a taxi with unknown passengers.
+Burglaries have recently been committed by organised gangs who use ruses to gain entry to properties, so visitors should be cautious.
+Holidaymakers should travel to Darien province only by air with an organised group, and to recognised tourist destinations protected by the Panamanian police.
+Travellers are advised to avoid the border area with Colombia, as this is particularly dangerous, and to avoid political demonstrations in Panama City, usually centred on Panama University and the main road known as the Transistmica.

 Business: Business in Panama is formal.
 Handshakes are appropriate with men on meeting and departing, but not usually with women.
 Use of titles is very important to Panamanians, as is punctuality.
-Many Panamanians take an afternoon siesta, therefore business entertaining often takes place over dinner instead of lunch.
-Many Panamanian business people prefer to host visitors to dinner at home, where they will be treated as VIPs and given a gift.
-The appropriate reciprocation is to invite the host to dinner in return.
+As many Panamanians take an afternoon siesta, business entertaining often takes place over dinner instead of lunch.
 Dress for business is fairly formal despite the climate; men wear lightweight suits and ties and women wear lightweight dresses and suits.
 Office opening hours vary but generally businesses are open from 8am to 12pm, then 2pm to 5pm or 6pm on weekdays, and 9am to 12pm on Saturdays.

 Communications: The international access code for Panama is +507.
-There are several internet service providers in Panama and internet cafes are widely available in Panama City.
-Free wifi is available in hotels, restaurants and other establishments in tourist centred areas.
+Free wifi is available in hotels, restaurants and other establishments in tourist-centred areas.
 Purchasing a local SIM card is a good alternative to using international roaming, as fees can be high.

-Duty Free: The following items may be brought into Panama duty free: 250 cigarettes (10 packs) or 250g of tobacco, five bottles of alcohol, and goods up to the value of PAB 2,000.
+Duty Free: Two hundred and fifty cigarettes (10 packs) or 250g of tobacco, five bottles of alcohol, and goods up to the value of PAB 2,000 may be brought into Panama duty free.
 Fruit, vegetables and animal products are prohibited.